-Anyone who works from home (even just a little) knows a home office space can be a major plus.
+Anyone who works from home (even just a little) knows a dedicated home office space with a door is #goals.
 Unfortunately, not every home has an entire room to spare.
-If setting up shop at the dining room table is too distracting or won't cut it for your conference calls, the next best bet is to put a desk in a comfortable, quiet space with a door — the bedroom immediately comes to mind.
-While the thought of bringing work into an area dedicated to R&R may seem less than ideal, with a few clever tricks (and some boundaries) you can seamlessly combine the two with effortless flair.
-Ahead, you'll find 20 home office design ideas tucked in a bedroom that inspire productivity and look good to boot.
+If setting up shop at the dining room table is too distracting or won't cut it for your conference calls, the next best bet is to put a desk in a comfortable, quiet space with a door (aka the bedroom).
+Here are 20 bedroom office ideas to inspire productivity (and maybe a little procrastination while you redesign).

 Video of the Day